How Fear of Death Can Ruin Life

-I went into death doula work because everyone deserves a good death.
-Unfortunately, too many people experience a paralyzing fear of death.
+I went into death doula work because I believe, at my core, that everyone deserves a good death.
+Unfortunately, too many people experience a paralyzing fear of this inevitable part of life.
 They do everything they can to NOT think about it.
+Some even actively deny that death even occurs.
 As a result, they’re not planning or talking about it either.
 And so a good death remains elusive.

 Dying is profound and sacred.
-But I’ve never seen a reason to be afraid of it.
+But in all of my years working in and around death, I’ve never seen a reason to be afraid of it.

 Death Anxiety